Data Center Cyber Security

 Studies show that malicious attacks cost 25% more to resolve than those caused by human or technical errors.
 Comprehensive data center cyber security measures, including asset monitoring and physical access controls, are crucial for mitigating these threats.

-Sepio’s Role in Enhancing Data Centers Cyber Security
+Sepio’s Role in Hardware Cyber Security

 In today’s increasingly complex IT, OT, and IoT environments, enterprises face significant challenges in achieving comprehensive hardware visibility.
 A lack of visibility into hardware assets can weaken data center cyber security, leaving organizations vulnerable to ransomware attacks, data leaks, and other security incidents.